 - Provide (2) Passport Photos.

 - These should be color photos and conform to the regulations for passport photos.

 - Child Proof of Citizenship (Birth Certificate issued by City, County or State of birth)

 - Parental Consent (If one parent is applying)

 - Both parents must appear with the child and provide parental consent.

 The time it takes to get your child’s passport depends on where and when you apply for the infant passport applying via mail it could take as much as six weeks or even more to get your child’s passport.

 If you need your child’s passport in a hurry, and you have travel plans in the next two weeks.
-You could apply via the regional passport agency in your area an appointment is advise, but walk-in are also welcome just be sure to get all your required document along with your travel itinerary showing date of travel within the two week period.
+You could apply via the regional passport agency in your area an appointment is advised, but walk-in is potentially welcome just be sure to get all your required document along with your travel itinerary showing the date of travel within the two week period.
 You can also use a registered passport expediting service to secure the passport as quickly as 24 hours.

 Additional Child’s Passport Advice